uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

 Removes specific, passed through the first parameter, StringLane instance.
-If second *removeDom* parameter is set to true than it will also remove DOM element related to that StringLane.
+In case the second *removeDom* parameter is set to true than it will also remove DOM element related to that StringLane.
 Third parameter *removeFromTuning* being set to true will result in the related Sound in tuning array being removed as well therefore after consecutive calls fretboardInstance.remove().create(); it won't be created again.

 ```javascript
 const newString = fretboardInstance.addString(new Sound('A', 2), true, true);